Neslihan Atagül: 2013–2014: Fatih Harbiye

 In 2013, Atagül landed her first leading role in the romance drama series Fatih Harbiye, alongside Kadir Doğulu.
 The series is an adaptation of the eponymous book by Turkish writer Peyami Safa, published in 1931, where she played Neriman Solmaz, a motherless young woman from the mahala who is engaged to her lifelong boyfriend until she meets Macit Arcaoğlu (Kadir Doğulu).

 Fatih Harbiye premiered on 31 August 2013 on the Fox channel, but later moved to Show TV.
 It ran for two seasons and ended on 10 December 2014.

 2015–2017: Kara Sevda and rising popularity

 In 2015, one of the most important and most beloved roles of her career would arrive, that of Nihan Sezin in the melodrama Kara Sevda, which became the first Turkish series to be awarded the International Emmy Award for Best Telenovela in 2017.
 The series also received the special jury award at the Seoul International Drama Awards.

 Kara Sevda has become one of the most watched Turkish series in the world, being translated into more than 50 languages and broadcast in more than 110 countries such as Russia, Iran, Slovenia, Uruguay and Greece.
 During its broadcast in the United States for Hispanic community, it became the most watched non-Spanish series on the Univision channel.

-Thanks to her performance in this series, Atagül won four awards and her popularity and recognition skyrocketed, not only in Turkey but also internationally, especially in Arab countries.

 She made her debut on online streaming platforms with the series Dip (2018) alongside İlker Kaleli.